Physical Energy (sculpture): Casts

 The first full-size bronze cast of the sculpture was made at the Parlanti Foundry in Fulham in 1902.
 It was claimed to be the largest sculpture ever cast in bronze in Britain.
 Watts gave the statue to the British Government.
 Physical Energy was exhibited in the courtyard at Burlington House for the Royal Academy Summer Exhibition in 1904, the year of Watts's death.
 It was originally suggested that the statue be erected at the burial place of Cecil Rhodes in the Matopo Hills in Southern Rhodesia.
 Due to logistical impracticalities it was instead installed as part of the Rhodes Memorial on Devil's Peak above Groote Schuur near Cape Town, South Africa.

 A second large cast was made in 1905, designed as a gift to the nation.
 It was cast at A.B.
 Burton's Thames Ditton Foundry in London.
 More refined, the second cast weighs 6 tons, and took eighteen months to create.
 It was delivered to London's Kensington Gardens, in September 1907, and unveiled at a site overlooking the north-west side of the Serpentine.

 A third full-size version of Physical Energy was cast in bronze in 1959, from the gesso model used for second cast.
 It differs slightly: for example, the rein appears on the right, like the first cast, rather than on the left, like the second cast.
 The British South Africa Company arranged for the statue to be cast at Leonard Grist's Corinthian Bronze Company foundry in London.
 It was originally located in front of the High Court building in Lusaka in Zambia.
 It was moved to a racecourse on the outskirts of Salisbury, in Southern Rhodesia (now Harare, in Zimbabwe).
 Since 1981, it has stood in the grounds of the National Archives in Harare.

 A fourth full-size bronze was commissioned by the Watts Gallery for the 200th anniversary of Watts's birth, and cast by Pangolin Editions in 2017 using a new mould made from the original gesso model.
 It was exhibited in the Annenberg Courtyard at the Royal Academy in 2017-18 as part of their bicentenary celebrations.
-The sculpture will be permanently installed at Watts Gallery – Artists’ Village, adjacent to the A3.
+The sculpture was installed in the grounds of Watts Gallery near Limnerslease, the artist's home, in 2025.

 Several smaller bronze versions were cast posthumously and sold commercially.
 One was exhibited at the Royal Academy in 1904.
 One example by Watts's assistant, Thomas Wren in 1914, sold by Bonhams for £40,000 in June 2014.
 Others in the collection of the Watts Gallery, at the Laing Art Gallery in Newcastle, the Harris Museum and Art Gallery in Preston, the Walker Art Gallery in Liverpool, and the Gibberd Gallery in Harlow.

 In 1960, at the unveiling of the Lusaka statue, Godfrey Huggins, 1st Viscount Malvern presented the Queen Mother with a silver replica of Physical Energy cast from a plaster model made by Sydney Harpley.